Music of Colombia: Colombian rock music

 Aterciopelados is a Spanish-language rock band from Colombia.

 In the late 1950s, Mexican rock artists like Enrique Guzmán and César Costa became very popular in Colombia.
 Soon, native rock bands like Los Speakers and The Flippers gained a wide following.
-Starting in 1967 (see 1967 in music), native bands like Génesis (unrelated to the more famous band Genesis of a similar name) fused native musical forms (like cumbia) with rock.
+Starting in 1967 (see 1967 in music), native bands like Génesis (unrelated to the British band Genesis) fused native musical forms, like cumbia, with rock.
 Marco, the voice of the Rock and Roll, was a pioneer and promoter of the "Rockabilly Colombian" performed with his unmistakable personal stamp in their own language.
 Virtuality is in their first recordings routed to the sensitive listener to enjoy the simplicity of rock bass, guitar and drums, combined into a whole to produce a very particular and in an atmosphere of a home recording studio, filled with reel tapes and three microphones mixed in mono line.
-(Marco Tulio Sanchez B) contributed to the Colombian rock and roll look to the past to remember our roots, dabbling in country and rockabilly music evokes Elvis Presley, is called today the "Elvis colombiano", awarded abroad for their ability on stage as a whole "Showman" and the unmistakable voice of Cronn rocker.
+Marco Tulio Sanchez B contributed to the Colombian rock and roll look to the past to remember our roots, dabbling in country and rockabilly music evokes Elvis Presley, is called today the "Elvis colombiano", awarded abroad for their ability on stage as a whole "showman" and the unmistakable voice of Cronn rocker.